 - In both issues this week we see Professor Xavier continuing to get himself actively involved in the conflict, which, as widely speculated, seems nearly destined to not have a happy ending for the guy.- Captain America and Xavier seem to be getting close.
 Close enough that Cap might even be prompted to start a team to defend mutant rights in case anything happened to Xavier — a group of "Uncanny Avengers," maybe.

 - It's just not a Marvel event series if the Watcher doesn't show up at some point, right?

 - Line of the week?
 Cyclops, upon smacking down Thor, Thing and Hawkeye: "How's that for clobbering time?"

 - Yup, like every issue of AvX proper thus far, this is more than the now-standard 20 story pages at Marvel, coming in at 23.

-NEXT WEEK:preview here) by Kieron Gillen and Daniel Acuña, the climax of the Mr. Sinister story that's been brewing since the first issue of the relaunched series.
+NEXT WEEK:The number of AvX tie-ins are definitely dwindling as the series wraps up, and Aug.
+22 sees only one: Uncanny X-Men #17 (preview here) by Kieron Gillen and Daniel Acuña, the climax of the Mr. Sinister story that's been brewing since the first issue of the relaunched series.
 AND FINALLY: Got an Avengers vs. X-Men-related question you'd like us to ask in a future installment of the Post Game Report?
 Find us on Facebook or Twitter.
 More from Newsarama:

 - Casualties of War: Potential AVENGERS VS. X-MEN Deaths